Commercial Access Control Systems

 Cloud-based access control simply means that the server is hosted offsite by the security company.
 Because of this, administrators can access the system from any location with online connectivity.
 Cloud-based access control provides enormous convenience for those who manage several sites.

-Mobile or Smartphone Access Control
+Mobile or Smartphone Advantages

 Smartphone access control works in a similar way to email.
 Managers download the app, enter their credentials, and can grant access or deny it from their phones.
 Phones can also be used as keys to a secure area through interaction with Bluetooth technology or a near-field communications reader.